openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalpower.md

 This file can either be created manually, or using the `template_asset` function, as shown in the [Adding an Asset to a System](@ref) section of the User Guide.
 The file will be automatically loaded when you run your Macro model.

-The following is an example of a thermal power plant asset input file with unit commitment enabled and burning natural gas.
+The following is an example of a thermal power plant asset input file with unit commitment enabled and burning natural gas:
 ```json
 {
     "NaturalGasPowerCCS": [